Bhagavad Gita Chapter 18 Verse 36 Meaning

 What is the main idea of Bhagavad Gita 18.36?

+This verse carries the weight of lived truth.
 And now, O Arjuna, hear from Me of the threefold pleasure, in which one rejoices through practice and surely comes to the end of pain.
-This verse emphasizes liberation with clarity and purpose.
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine, these words...

 How can I apply Bhagavad Gita 18.36 in daily life?